toss-dev/minetoss/README.md

 # minetoss

-Minecraft like rendering engine openGL / GLFW
+Minecraft like engine openGL / GLFW
 -----------------------------------------------

-Currently working on the rendering system:
+• Currently working on the rendering system:

 terrain are TERRAIN_SIZEX x TERRAIN_SIZEY x TERRAIN_SIZEZ array size, at a given 3d index in the world (first terrain is at (0;0;0), left terrain (-1;0;0))